Guide to buying Southwest points

 - Southwest Rapid Rewards® Premier Business Credit Card – 60,000 Southwest points after you spend $3,000 on purchases in the first three months from account opening.

-- Southwest Rapid Rewards® Performance Business Credit Card – Earn up to 100,000 points: Earn 70,000 points after you spend $5,000 on purchases in the first three months.
-Plus, earn an additional 30,000 points after you spend $25,000 on purchases in the first six months.
+- Southwest Rapid Rewards® Performance Business Credit Card – 80,000 Southwest points after you spend $5,000 on purchases in the first three months of account opening.

 Outside of using a credit card you can earn points through qualifying activities such as flying, staying partner hotels, car rentals and more.